olm3ca/PixelbookOSX/README.md

 -  keyboard - PS/2
 -  touchpad: HID-over-I²C
 -  Suspend: ACPI S3 sleep
--  Audio: probably not going to work.
+-  Audio: Audio Codec: Intel Sunrise Point-LP HD Audio.
 The speakers, mic and headphone jack are all connected to various codecs exposed via I²C. [yusefnapora explains in detail](https://github.com/yusefnapora/pixelbook-linux/blob/master/README.md#switching-audio-outputs--inputs) how complicated audio was in Ubuntu...
 But who knows, maybe we can figure it out.

 ## Current Status